evandieren/AbstractBayesOpt.jl/README.md

 the following interfaces.

-We refer to the [documentation] for an extensive description of the features of the library, including the different subtypes we have implemented, some tutorials and the public API.
+We refer to the [documentation] for an extensive description of the features of the library, including the different subtypes we have implemented, as well as some tutorials and the public API.